Native American slave ownership: Background

+where it persisted until the late-19th century.

+Because prior to European contact, Native American practices of slavery largely arose from such inter-tribal conflict (rather than from purely economic exploitation) indigenous perspectives on the enslavement of Africans differed from more industrial European paradigms of slavery.

+However, not all Indians slaves became slaves via warfare: an indigenous person could gamble away the rights to his own person, and thus become the slave of another Indian, or they could inherit enslavement, and thus be born slaves.

-Non-indigenous slaves and Native Americans have interacted for centuries.
-The earliest record of Native American and African contact occurred in April 1502, when Spanish colonists transported the first Africans to Hispaniola to be held and work in slavery; records of Indian enslavement of Europeans begin in 1528.
-By the 18th century, the holding of Africans in slavery by and with Native Americans became substantial in colonial America; furthermore, indigenous Indians created well-structured networks to trade black slaves among themselves and with the colonists.
+African Americans and Native Americans have interacted for centuries.
+The earliest record of Native American and African contact occurred in April 1502, when Spanish colonists transported the first Africans to Hispaniola to be held and work in slavery.
+Some scholars argue that because of similarities between some African and Native American cultural artifacts, the two groups likely had transatlantic encounters before European discovery of the Americas - this has not however been proved.
+Regardless, by the 18th century, the holding of Africans in slavery by and with Native Americans became substantial in colonial America.

 Native Americans and Africans had many interactions as parallel oppressed communities.
-Some European settlers enslaved many Native Americans, and major European-held colonies such as Virginia and South Carolina enslaved thousands (30,000–53,000) of Native Americans in the late 1600s through the 1700s with the occurrence of enslavement continuing into the 1800s.
-As many as 147,000 to 340,000 Native Americans were enslaved in English colonies.
+Before the jump-start of the Atlantic slave trade, some European settlers enslaved many Native Americans, and major European-held colonies such as Virginia and South Carolina enslaved thousands (30,000-53,000) of Native Americans in the late 1600s through the 1700s with the occurrence of enslavement continuing into the 1800s.

+Andrés Reséndez estimates that between 147,000 and 340,000 Native Americans were enslaved in North America, excluding Mexico.
 According to the National Park Service, "Native Americans, during the transitional period of Africans becoming the primary race enslaved, were enslaved at the same time and shared a common experience of enslavement.
 They worked together, lived together in communal quarters, produced collective recipes for food, shared herbal remedies, myths and legends, and in the end they intermarried."
-Many tribes encouraged marriage between the two groups, to create stronger, healthier children from the unions.
+Because of a shortage of men due to warfare, many tribes encouraged marriage between the two groups, to create stronger, healthier children from the unions.